MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/module-2-adding-a-new-schemas-project.md

 manager: "anneta"
 ---
 # Module 2: Adding a New Schemas Project
-When you install [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] updates [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] to include a basic BizTalk project.
+When you install Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] updates Microsoft [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)] to include a basic BizTalk project.
 This project template gives you access to tools such as the schema designer, BizTalk Mapper, Orchestration Designer, Pipeline Designer, and BizTalk Explorer, and other tools necessary to create a BizTalk solution.

  This section contains: